johnny-mnemonica/hello-world/src/about.md

 &nbsp;

 I designed all the icons on this website myself, using this brilliant piece of pixel art software called [Aseprite](https://www.aseprite.org/).
 I was inspired, of course, by the work of [Susan Kare](https://en.wikipedia.org/wiki/Susan_Kare) - the undisputed queen of UI.
-I have to say, designing legible icons on a small grid is not as easy at it seems.
+I have to say, designing legible icons on a small grid is a lot more difficult than it seems.

 &nbsp;